Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 How long does Ozempic nausea last?

-What foods make Ozempic nausea worse?
+What foods make Ozempic side effects worse?

 Should I eat when nauseous on Ozempic or skip meals?

-Does ginger actually help with Ozempic nausea?
+Does ginger actually help with Ozempic stomach issues?

 Is Ozempic nausea a sign it's working?